 Mitchell troubleshooting manual includes diagnostic tree charts and online repair diagrams for just about any given problem.
 These diagnostic ladder diagrams have hot links to additional information.
 The short cuts provide information about specific diagnostic tests required to solve car problems.

-Auto repair online is one of the biggest advances to come down the pike for the people who like to do it themselves.
+This is one of the biggest advances to come down the pike for the people who like to do it themselves.
 Mitchell offers a lot more information than you will find in one of the small books that you can purchase at the local parts store.

 In fact the Mitchell guide is a reprint of the factory service manual in an easy to use electronic format.
 Another feature of this online manual is that they connect you to factory technical service bulletins.
 This can help by identifying and providing solutions to known problems for certain automobiles.
 You will not find these short cuts in any Chilton book or even a pricey Haynes guide.